klauer/epics-sumo-mirror/doc/modulespecs.rst

 =============  ======================================
 command        remark
 =============  ======================================
-:clear         command "clear" with has no arguments :load:myfile   command "load" with argument "myfile"
+:clear         command "clear" which has no arguments :load:myfile   command "load" with argument "myfile"
 =============  ======================================